Vijaygurung1/Image_Upload_API/README.md

 # Image Upload and Description Generation API

-Note :

-- To test this, I used "Postman", which allows me to upload images that are then saved in a designated folder.

 This project is a Flask-based API that allows users to upload images and receive multiple descriptions of the image in different tones using OpenAI's GPT models.